 Tyrone real estate is some of the most expensive in Georgia, although Tyrone house values don't compare to the most expensive real estate in the U.S.

 Tyrone is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tyrone is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Tyrone who work in management occupations (12.32%), sales jobs (12.13%), and business and financial occupations (10.57%).
+There are especially a lot of people living in Tyrone who work in business and financial occupations (11.80%), management occupations (11.38%), and sales jobs (9.20%).

 Also of interest is that Tyrone has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Tyrone is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Vietnamese and Polish.